ESPN’s Adam Schefter tweeted the Detroit Lions agreed to the deal in exchange for a third-round pick from the reigning Super Bowl champions.

 It’s been real DETROIT!
 I’ll love ya forever.
 Philly Philly let’s get it!!

-The Eagles’ passing offense has largely been a two-man deal over the first eight games: tight end Zach Ertz has 61 catches, while Nelson Agholor has 41.
-Alshon Jeffrey, who did not play the first three games, has 29 receptions.
+The Eagles’ passing game has largely been a two-man deal over the first eight games: tight end Zach Ertz has 61 catches, while Nelson Agholor has 41.
+Alshon Jeffery, who did not play the first three games, has 29 receptions.

 Tate is in the final year of a five-year, $31 million contract he signed with Detroit in 2014.